MONTGOMERY COUNTY COMMUNITY INVOLVEMENT

 Go to the Response Page for updates on proposed road, transit and infrastructure improvements to address BRAC impacts, and the Studies & Reports Page for detailed histories of these projects.

-The Walter Reed BRAC Integration Committee ("BIC") generally meets QUARTERLY.
-The next BIC meeting is scheduled for TUESDAY, APRIL 22, 2014, 7:00 p.m.
-(NOTE This is the 4th Tuesday of the month, rather than the usual 3rd Tuesday.)
+The BRAC Integration Committee ("BIC") generally meets QUARTERLY and generally on the 3rd Tuesday of the month.
+The next BIC meeting is scheduled for TBD, 2014, 7:00 p.m.
 WEATHER POLICY: If County schools or public facilities are closed due to weather, then a BIC Meeting scheduled for that evening will be cancelled.

 - Summaries of BRAC Integration Committee Meetings

 - Summary of BRAC Transportation Projects and Commuting Options